07 December 2022

 A standard visual identity guideline document used to just be about a brand’s logo, typeface, colours, and imagery.

-Now that we are fully embedded in the digital age, companies rely on digital platforms and screens for marketing their brands.
-Screens are everywhere: your phone, your computer, in stores, on roadsides, at bus stops.
+Now that we are fully embedded in the digital age, companies must rely more and more on digital platforms and screens to market their brands.
+Screens are everywhere—your phone, your computer, in stores, on roadsides, and at bus stops.
 And on screens, there is a content type that reigns supreme: video.

 Animated content grabs the attention of consumers in less than 1/10th of a second.
 It’s no wonder that 75% of marketers are using animated videos to drive more audiences towards their brand.
 They’re engaging and connect with buys on a personal level.